The Megawatt, The Microchip, and The Mine: Why AI’s Insatiable Appetite Is Sparking a Global Resource War

 A. AI’s Astronomical Power Hunger

-The demand for AI compute capacity translates directly into an insatiable hunger for electricity, threatening to overwhelm existing power grids globally.
-The sheer scale is staggering: global electricity generation needed to supply data centers is projected to grow from 460 TWh in 2024 to over 1,000 TWh in 2030 in the Base Case scenario.
+The demand for AI compute capacity translates into substantial electricity requirements, creating pressure on existing power infrastructure globally according to energy analysts.
+Industry projections suggest global electricity generation needed to supply data centers may grow from 460 TWh in 2024 to over 1,000 TWh in 2030 in the Base Case scenario.

-This demand surge is disproportionately driven by the advanced, computationally intensive models at the core of the AI boom.
-Generative AI models, specifically those used for creating text and image content, require vast amounts of power; a single query on a large language model like ChatGPT3, for example, uses roughly ten times more energy than a typical Google search.
-Furthermore, the energy consumption among the seven largest US tech companies, often dubbed the "Magnificent Seven," grew significantly faster (19% increase in 2023) than that of the broader S&P 500, confirming that the AI boom is creating a structural acceleration in power usage driven primarily by a small number of platform companies.
+This demand surge is driven primarily by advanced, computationally intensive models.
+Generative AI models, specifically those used for creating text and image content, require substantial power; estimates suggest a single query on a large language model like ChatGPT uses approximately ten times more energy than a typical Google search.
+Furthermore, energy consumption among the seven largest US tech companies, often dubbed the "Magnificent Seven," grew significantly faster (19% increase in 2023) than that of the broader S&P 500 according to industry reports, indicating that the AI boom is contributing to accelerated power usage among major platform companies.

 B. The Efficiency Paradox and the Chronic Potentialitis Trap

-In parallel with this demand growth, the underlying technology is improving at a breathtaking pace.
-The AI Index Report for 2025 details massive gains in efficiency: the inference cost for an AI system performing at the level of GPT-3.5 dropped over 280-fold between November 2022 and October 2024.
-At the hardware level, energy efficiency has improved by 40% each year, with hardware costs declining by 30% annually.
+In parallel with demand growth, the underlying technology has improved significantly.
+The AI Index Report for 2025 documents substantial efficiency gains: the inference cost for an AI system performing at the level of GPT-3.5 dropped over 280-fold between November 2022 and October 2024.
+At the hardware level, energy efficiency has improved by 40% each year, with hardware costs declining by 30% annually according to the report.

-This remarkable technological efficiency creates a critical paradox: despite these massive gains, the overall energy problem is worsening because demand is accelerating exponentially faster than efficiency improvements can mitigate it.
-Critics suggest the industry suffers from "Chronic Potentialitis," relying on projected future innovations to minimize current environmental concerns.
-While AI deployment could eventually help solve climate challenges, its immediate, measurable effect is a significant strain on existing electrical grids.
-This strain risks driving up fossil fuel usage in the short term, particularly in regions unable to deploy sufficient clean energy fast enough, making the energy expansion one of the few economic sectors, alongside road transport and aviation, where emissions are projected to grow.
+This technological efficiency creates what analysts call a paradox: despite substantial gains, overall energy demand continues to grow because adoption is accelerating faster than efficiency improvements can offset it.
+Some observers suggest the industry exhibits "Chronic Potentialitis," relying on projected future innovations rather than addressing current environmental implications.
+While AI deployment may eventually contribute to climate solutions, its immediate, measurable effect is increased demand on existing electrical grids according to energy studies.
+This demand risks increasing fossil fuel usage in the short term, particularly in regions where clean energy deployment lags, making data center energy one of the sectors where emissions are projected to grow.

 The quantification of this dynamic reveals the central challenge of the Megawatt Mandate: